bhk/rio/concepts.md

    function and its arguments are first evaluated, and then the function is "called" with the resulting argument values.

-   There are two kinds of function values: CL and native functions.
-CL functions are those created by function definition expressions.
+   There are two kinds of function values: IL and native functions.
+IL functions are those created by function definition expressions.
 Native functions are implemented by the runtime environment.